everlasterVR/everlastervr.github.io/_vam_plugins/naturalis_v1_1/gravity_physics/content.md

 **Gravity physics** is the adjustment of a few physics parameters based on the angle of the glute or breast joint relative to ground, i.e. relative to the direction of gravity.
-Additionally, a **Gravity Counterforce** is applied on the Mass parameter to counteract the effect of gravity without reducing mass.
+In addition, the [custom gravity force](/docs/naturalis/v1_1/custom_gravity_force/) adds a different amount of weight to the joint in different poses.

 <div class='video-container'>
   <iframe